Levinson Family via AP

 Levinson’s family members took a positive approach on the report in their statement, saying that they hoped it would prompt the U.S. government to step up efforts to bring him home.

 “There are those in the U.S. government who have done their duty in their efforts to find Bob, but there are those who have not,” it said.
 “It is time for the U.S. government to step up and take care of one of its own.
 After nearly seven years, our family should not be struggling to get through each day without this wonderful, caring, man that we love so much.”

 But McGee, the family's attorney, said the story by the AP disclosing Levinson's CIA connections had forced the family's hand.

 "All the information we were concerned would create risk was contained in that story," he said.
 "Once it's out, we want the world to hear the family's side of the story.
 The danger cannot be decreased now."

-But McGee said Levinson's family believes the U.S. government could do more to resolve the case.
+McGee said the family also wants to use the disclosure to turn up the heat on the U.S. government to resolve the case.

-NBC News' Catherine Chomiak, Michael Isikoff and Robert Windrem contributed to this report.
+NBC News' Michael Isikoff and Robert Windrem contributed to this report.

 More from NBC News Investigations: